 A favorable business environment is another advantage Mexico has over China.
 So far, Mexico has signed 12 free trade agreements covering 55 countries, including the recent Trans-Pacific Partnership.
 Products made in Mexico are eligible for duty-free import not only to the U.S. and Canada but also to most of the world’s developed countries.

 These are some of the advantages for which several companies have opted to start the process of bringing their manufacturing to our country since Mexico is an attractive country for investors.
 In the near future, it is expected to continue to have more benefits of bringing its production to Mexico.
-In VYNMSA we have solutions in industrial real estate, with more than 33 locations in industrial parks in Mexico, we want to be your partner in industrial real estate, request more information, and discover how we can support you in VYNMSA so that your company can have its manufacturing in Mexico.
+In VYNMSA we have solutions in industrial real estate, with more than 36 industrial locations in Mexico, we want to be your partner in industrial real estate, request more information, and discover how we can support you in VYNMSA so that your company can have its manufacturing in Mexico.